stwunsch/fermilab_keras_workshop/slides/slides_fermilab_keras_workshop.md

 ## Outline

+\small

 The workshop has these parts:

 1. Brief introduction to **neural networks**
 2. Brief introduction to **computational graphs** with TensorFlow
 3. Introduction to **Keras**
-4. **Useful tools** in combination with Keras
+4. **Useful tools** in combination with Keras, e.g., TMVA Keras interface

-- In parts 3 and 4, you have to possibility to follow along with the examples on you laptop.
+- In parts 3 and 4, you have to possibility to follow along with the examples on your laptop.

 \vfill